Age is all in the mind.

 - The 1962 film Mr. Hobbs Takes a Vacation: Mrs. Peggy Hobbs.
 Brought up when a Swedish bombshell is trying to make some moves on the eponymous character, Roger, and he turns her down, and then she sees the wife after learning they have 3 grandchildren.

 Roger Hobbs: 36-26-36 and still operating.

 - In the spoof film, Epic Movie, this trope is parodied somewhat as a parody of Mystique becomes one (to the main character anyway...).
-During the party before the final battle, a parody of Mystique seductively tells the main character Peter that him being king is "so hot", before pulling him into tent to have sex with him.
+During the party before the final battle, a parody of Mystique seductively tells the main character Peter that him being king is "so hot", before pulling him into the tent to have sex with him.
 She throws him down on the bed and starts making out with him while on top.
-Since she's a shapeshifter, she asks him what he'd like her to shape shift into.
+Since she's a shapeshifter, she asks him what he'd like her to shapeshift into.
 He at first requests bigger breasts and a larger ass, followed by the request of a badonkadonk.
 However, he takes it back for a "Monobrow" (A unibrow).
-After that he requests "Big Flabby Grandma Arms" which he really seems happy about.
-This disgusts Mystique, but he he insists, now referring to them as "Bingo Wings like a fat blue Britney Spears".
+After that, he requests "Big Flabby Grandma Arms" which he really seems happy about.
+This disgusts Mystique, but he insists, now referring to them as "Bingo Wings like a fat blue Britney Spears".
 She morphs into a fat blue old grandma and he drools at the sight of it and he pulls her down to make out.
 She falls on top of him and she starts to make love to him.
 And he's totally into it.
-So even if the audience doesn't view her as beautiful, Peter certainly finds the grandma arms to be a turn on...
+So even if the audience doesn't view her as beautiful, Peter certainly finds the grandma arms to be a turn-on...